brycewray/hugo-site/content/posts/2021/12/fetching-remote-stuff-hugo-0-90-plus.md

 So what, you say?
 Well, this is what: now, the shortcode could ***halve*** its image-related [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) to my free [Cloudinary](https://cloudinary.com) account.[^2] [Since HTTP requests are render-blocking, it’s always better to have fewer of them](https://blog.hubspot.com/marketing/reduce-http-requests).

-You see, up to that day, the shortcode got each image’s LQIP by having Cloudinary generate a tiny, 20-pixel-wide version of the original image.
+You see, up to then, the shortcode got each image’s LQIP by having Cloudinary generate a tiny, 20-pixel-wide version of the original image.
 While that worked well enough for client-side viewing, it also meant that, for *each* image, I was sending two HTTP requests to Cloudinary: one for the original image and one for the LQIP.[^3]

 However, starting with Hugo 0.90.x, Hugo Pipes can go right out to Cloudinary, pull down that 20-pixel-wide image, and instantly translate it into Base64-encoded data that fits right into my HTML.
 Since this is all happening during the site-building process, visitors not only *don’t* encounter a slowdown in the image-handling but also *don’t* make that extra HTTP request for a separate file.